tnyjhnsn/node-express-multiapp/README.md

         |   +--- index.js
         +-- manager.js

-"app1" and "app2" represent independent app(context).
+"app1" and "app2" represent independent apps (contexts).
-In each "index.js", you can code in the same way in "app.js", like this:
+In each "index.js", you can code in the same way in "node-express-multiapp/index.js", like this:

     app.get([path to this context], function(req,res){
         //do something